 The really important thing to remember is that your spirituality is not defined by what you look like on the outside.
 Colouring your hair black and wearing fairy wings doesn’t make you Pagan.
 Any more than wearing sensible shoes would make one a Christian.
 Your belief system and practice are something that comes from the inside.

-Don’t worry about feeling out of place if you’re wearing your business casual attire at a Pagan event – chances are there are at least five other people looking at you with envy, wishing they had dared to show up in something from the LL Bean catalogue.
+Don’t worry about feeling out of place if you’re wearing your business casual attire at a Pagan event – chances are at least five other people are looking at you with envy, wishing they had dared to appear in something from the LL Bean catalogue.